pagopa/terraform-azurerm-v3/identity_github_runner/README.md

 # GitHub Federatewd Identity for Runners

 This module allows the creation of a User Managed Identity federated with GitHub.

+Module is intended to be used against `infrastructure` repo.
+It is also designed to keep naming consistency, so most of them are auto calculated (TBD).

 The module's output contains the identity data.

 ## How to use it